Sadly, tragic news has emerged that a man in the United Kingdom recently died from caffeine overdose. John Jackson was 40 years old.

 The reason you don't give chocolate to dogs is that they have very low levels of their version of the human enzyme, and more susceptible to toxicity from theobromine and caffeine in chocolate.

-Around 40 per cent of Caucasians have a version of the enzyme that breaks down caffeine slowly.
+Around 40% of Caucasians have a version of the enzyme that breaks down caffeine slowly.
 In these people, caffeine consumption is correlated with higher incidences of heart attack and high blood pressure.

 But in this case, the reason was not a genetic variation but disease.
 The deceased had cirrhosis of the liver, which, among other things, greatly reduces the ability of the liver to break down a variety of chemicals, including caffeine.